-Verification of identity increases the customer trust.
-It creates a higher level of confidence that a person is who they say they are.
+Verification of identity increases customer trust.
+It creates a higher level of confidence that a person is whom they say they are.

-This also automatically create more willingness for brands to do business with the said customers.
+This also automatically creates more willingness for brands to do business with the said customers.

 The ultimate aim of every marketer is to improve the Return on Investment and maximize the Conversion rate.

-A verified customer does exactly that.
-It improves the quality of the traffic.
-It brings you the right traffic with the right expectations.
+A verified customer does precisely that.
+It improves the traffic's quality, and brings you the right traffic with the right expectations.

 With the availability of customer verification eligibility, brands have the following advantages: